5 Signs Your Toilet Needs to Be Replaced

 Structural Issues

-Persistent wobbling may also suggest that the toilet itself is damaged or that the floor underneath it is rotting.
-In such cases, replacing the toilet and addressing any underlying floor issues is essential to avoid more significant problems.
-A wobbly toilet can also lead to leaks that might damage your bathroom floor, making timely replacement critical.
-Addressing structural issues early can prevent more extensive and costly repairs in the future.
+Persistent wobbling may also indicate that the toilet itself is damaged or the floor beneath it is rotting.
+In either case, replacing the toilet and repairing any underlying floor damage is essential.
+A wobbly toilet can leak water onto the subfloor, accelerating decay and making repairs more extensive and expensive the longer you wait.

 4. Inefficient Flushing